- What is Virtus Investment Partners?

 - Request tax forms

-A: If your stock is held in your Computershare account, you may go to www.computershare.com/investor to sell your stock.
+A: If your stock is held in your Broadridge account, you may go to the Virtus Shareholder Page to sell your stock.
 If your stock is held in a brokerage account, you must contact your broker for instructions on how to sell your stock.

-A: If your stock is held in your Computershare account, you will need to contact Virtus Shareowner Services at 866-205-7273 to obtain Transfer Instructions for the transfer of ownership of your stock.
+A: If your stock is held in your Broadridge account, you will need to contact Virtus Shareowner Services at 866-205-7273 to obtain transfer instructions for the transfer of ownership of your stock.
 If your stock is held in a brokerage account, you must contact your broker for instructions on how to transfer ownership of your stock or re-register your stock jointly with others.

 A: Book-entry form is registered ownership of stock without the issuance of a corresponding stock certificate.
 Periodic statements of ownership are issued instead of certificates.